 - Go to Settings > [your name] > Find My, tap Find My iPhone, then turn it off.
 Learn what to do for an unresponsive device or one that won't turn on.
 Get help if you forgot your passcode.

-Restore your device
+Restore your device to factory settings

-- Connect your device to your computer using the cable that came with it.
+- Connect your device to your computer.

 - If a message asks for your device passcode or to Trust This Computer, follow the onscreen steps.
 Get help if you forgot your passcode.

 - Select your device when it appears on your computer.
 Learn what to do if your iPhone, iPad, or iPod touch is unresponsive or won't turn on.
 Or get help if your device doesn't appear on your computer.